-We have audited the Odem-Edroy Independent School District's compliance with the types of compliance requirements described in the OMB Compliance Supplement that could have a direct and material effect on each of the Odem-Edroy Independent School District's major federal programs for the year ended August 31, 2021.
+We have audited Odem-Edroy Independent School District's compliance with the types of compliance requirements identified as subject to audit in the OMB Compliance Supplement that could have a direct and material effect on each of Odem-Edroy Independent School District's major federal programs for the year ended August 31, 2022.
 Odem-Edroy Independent School District's major federal programs are identified in the summary of auditor's results section of the accompanying schedule of findings and questioned costs.